 I cannot defend it.

-I am just reporting the facts of the case, which are: I put a photograph of the back of my eyeball into an envelope to give to a guy on Valentine’s Day.
+I am just reporting the facts of the case, which are: I put a photograph of the back of my eyeball into an envelope to give to a guy I barely knew on Valentine’s Day.

-I went over to his apartment for our date on Valentine’s Day.
-We were going out to dinner or something like that.
+I went over to his apartment for our date.
 He greeted me at the door, so nice, so sweet.
-He let me into the apartment.
+He let me in.
 He got me a drink.
-We didn’t really know each other at all, but we had had (hands down) the best date EVER.
+We didn’t really know each other at all, but we had had (no contest) the best date EVER.
 One for the books.
 We were kind of proud of ourselves for that.

 He went into the kitchen, and came back out, holding a dozen red roses for me.
 For Valentine’s Day.

-The second I saw the roses, I remembered the little red envelope in my purse, and I could feel my face getting all hot with mortification.
-My face was as beet-red as the back of my own eyeball.
+The second I saw the roses, I remembered the little red envelope in my purse, and I could feel my face getting as beet-red as the back of my own eyeball.